Getting Started

 NServiceBus sagas: Timeouts

 Being able to model the concept of time as part of a long-running process is incredibly powerful.
-Batch jobs are a feeble attempt at this but fail at handling things in real-time and makes every instance of a long-running process dependent on every other instance, but what if the batch job fails?
+Batch jobs are a feeble attempt at this.
+They fail at handling things in real-time and make every instance of a long-running process dependent on every other instance.
+What if the batch job fails?

 For more on the difficulties associated with batch jobs, see Death to the Batch Job.